 Diego shares how the role of a good CPO is building and retaining a good team.
 The work isn’t just for him, but his whole team to maintain a good workplace atmosphere, in order to elevate the next generation of product leaders.

 “I would say being a good CPO is not an individual’s task.
-It requires that you actually work with a good team because you’re the tip of the iceberg.
-So in this one aspect of the effectiveness of the CPO that relates to vision to basically communicating that vision, to understanding strategy and basically building good strategies, but at the same time, it’s another leg of that … about building a good team, especially in a larger company, it’s not an individual’s job, it’s a team’s job.
-You have to have the vision and the leadership but you have to complement that with team-building and efficient delegation, and also trust but verify.
-So you need to trust your team, make sure things are happening.
-You have to build that in the team.
-I believe and manage in general through efficient delegation, but also giving freedom to execute.
-I believe that you need to have accountability in yourself and also in others, but at the same time, the tools and the space to make things happen.
-Especially in larger companies, it’s essential that folks get that combination of accountability and responsibility and resources with space to execute.
-So those are very important. …
+It requires that you work with a good team because you’re the tip of the iceberg.
+So in this one aspect of the effectiveness of the CPO that relates to vision to basically communicating that vision..
+At the same time, it’s another leg of that.
+It’s about building a good team, especially in a larger company, it’s not an individual’s job, it’s a team’s job.

 It’s a difficult time for most companies where there is a lot of mobility now.
-The pandemic accelerated that in general, but also because product managers are curious folks that want to learn things and typically interact with many, and they also get to sometimes try interesting things in different places.
+Product managers are curious folks that want to learn things and typically interact with many, and they also get to sometimes try interesting things in different places.
 So it’s somewhat expected, practically more than other functions, that people in product management would be interested in learning things and sometimes also tapped into by other companies and so on.
-It’s also understood more recently, not only that the role of CPO but in general, product management is so important.
-It is not brand new is not something of the last few months, but it really is not a century-old type.
-This is a much newer function and much more important function that perhaps in many, many decades ago was anticipated or understood.
-So it’s been accelerating in terms of its importance and participation in the future of companies.
+It’s also understood more recently, not only that the role of CPO but in general, product management is so important.”

 On Best Practices for Product Teams